 I’m going to start off with the packing on this release as it is the first model I’ve purchased from TrueScale Miniatures.
-The model comes shipped with in the traditional paper exterior box.
+The model comes shipped within the traditional paper exterior box.
 Based on the Ferrari pedigree I would say the exterior graphics are a little understated, I would have appreciated a little more impact.
-As you can see the model is fully licence by Ferrari (see above photo).
-Inside the model is enclosed by multiple styrofoam pieces which form a protective shell.
-I’m happy to report my model was 100% damage free inside and out, but I have to say this was an unusual step in packaging that I’ve seen from any manufacture to date.
-Once un-wrapped the model is fixed to a black finished wood-like base with TSM logo in the lower right hand corner.
-Nothing to particularly attractive and definitely not on par with the higher end feel of the F50 GT.
+As you can see the model is fully licenced by Ferrari (see above photo).
+Inside the model is enclosed by multiple styrofoam pieces that form a protective shell.
+I’m happy to report my model was 100% damage-free inside and out, but I have to say this was an unusual step in packaging that I’ve seen from any manufacture to date.
+Once un-wrapped the model is fixed to a black finished wood-like base with a TSM logo in the lower right-hand corner.
+Nothing to particularly attractive and definitely not on par with the higher-end feel of the F50 GT.

 The exterior of the model from what I can gather is spot on.
 Being a resin base panel gaps and shutlines are excellent.
-My only concerns relates to the back end.
-The shutline line around the hatch could have used a little more refinement based on a model of this calibre and suggested price point.
+My only concerns relate to the back end.
+The shutline around the hatch could have used a little more refinement based on a model of this calibre and suggested price point.
 Though minimal, it can really only be seen under close inspection.
 Ride height and other styling cues seem well aligned to the 1:1 with particular interest to the nicely executed headlights, air intakes, hinges/clamps and rear exhaust tips.
-The model is firmly planted to the ground at all fours corners, no issues with wheels not aligned or not touching surface – perfect balance.
+The model is firmly planted to the ground at all four corners, with no issues with wheels not aligned or not touching the surface – perfect balance.
 All of the grilles on the model are sealed; at this price point perforated would be preferred wherever possible.
-For the most part the exterior paint is very good; however there are some minor areas where it does look a little thin.
+For the most part, the exterior paint is very good, however, there are some minor areas where it does look a little thin.

-As you know the model is fully sealed so there is no chance to explore the inter-workings of the motor, interior or front suspension bits.
+As you know the model is fully sealed so there is no chance to explore the inner-workings of the motor, interior or front suspension bits.
 Best you and I can do it wait for a fully scaled diecast replica.
-That being said the interior does show promise, there is the added finer detailed bits, but it doesn’t live up to the $200 plus price point.
-It is lacks in overall refinement, with choice of materials being poor, no where near the quality of recent works from Hot Wheels Elite or Kyosho from early Ferrari models.
+That being said the interior does show promise, there are the added finer detailed bits, but it doesn’t live up to the $200 plus price point.
+It is lacking in overall refinement, with the choice of materials being poor, nowhere near the quality of recent works from Hot Wheels Elite or Kyosho from early Ferrari models.
 The way I see it the presentation has a “plastic” look and feel, something better suited for lower budget models.
 I believe TSM should have done more here, I suggest they work on this for future projects with Fuijimi.
 That being said I don’t think most people purchase the Ferrari F50 GT for its interior, the exterior is where that model shines best!